Italian Breed Standard – Bracco Italiano Club

 Stop: Not pronounced.

 Nose: Voluminous, with large well-opened nostrils, protrudingslightly over the lips with which it forms an angle.
-Colour is more or less pink – to flesh-coloured or brown, depending on the colour of
+Colour is more or less pink – to flesh-coloured or brown, depending on the colour of the coat.

 Muzzle: Either slightly arched or straight.
 Its length is equal to half of the length of the head and its depth measures 4/5 of its length.
 Seen from the front, the lateral sides of the muzzle converge slightly, still presenting a foreface of good width.
 The chin is not very apparent.